 CAUTION: The temptation may be to create a second service, thinking the congregation will evenly split in half to attend each service.
 This isn’t usually the case, however.
 If your church comfortably seats 500 people and you move to a second service, the reality is 400 people will attend one service and 100 may attend the other.

 Habit 3: Growing Churches are Led by Growing Leaders

+Leaders are Learners.
 Nelson Searcy said “growing churches are led by growing leaders.”
-Being intentional about growing as a leader, growing in your knowledge and understanding of the Word, and growing in your walk with Christ are all essential to healthy chuch growth.
+Being intentional about personal growth as a leader, growing in your knowledge and understanding of the Word, and growing in your walk with Christ are all essential to healthy chuch growth.

 - Create a monthly reading plan to read one new book each month.
 It doesn’t even have to be a Christian living book.
 But, remember that leaders are readers.